nazmul-karim170/C-SFDA/README.md

 # Download the source model
-For Downloading the source models trained on VISDA-C from here [Link](https://drive.google.com/drive/folders/1Uf4jCsGX0WcC8aHstdEG7FvCR6DBSufk?usp=sharing)
+1. For Downloading the source models trained on VISDA-C from here [Link](https://drive.google.com/drive/folders/1Uf4jCsGX0WcC8aHstdEG7FvCR6DBSufk?usp=sharing)

+2. Put them in the "checkpoint" folder.

 # Run Commands

 1. For VISDA-C dataset, for adapting a model from "train" to "val"